Updated: Jan 9

 We have absolutely taken advantage of the area local theme parks and discounted passes.

 About three years ago I came across an article while scrolling online and it was all about the top places you have to take your kids before they leave home, graduate and go.
 I couldn’t find that article now if I tried but suffice to say it started me on this mission.
-As I read, I was quite surprised that almost every single destinations mentioned we had already seen.
+As I read, I was quite surprised that almost every single destination mentioned we had already seen.
 And not for nothing but I didn’t think much of going, most of it was just opportunities that arose and we took them.
 I am originally from New York, and I still have family there.
 We have driven up and down the East Coast many times and visited many of the places in between.
-So Washington DC yes.
+Washington DC yes.
 NYC yes.
 As Florida residents we’ve done many day trips and a few weekend trips.
 I live on the East Coast, and my sister lives on the Tampa side.
-So we have covered a lot of ground in our vicinity.
+We covered a lot of ground in our vicinity.
 We’ve been to many springs and tourist spots in Orlando.
 We love Miami.
 We love the keys.
 We do have cousins that live in California and have made a couple of trips out there.
 There was one huge gaping hole in my list of places we have attended, and as I read the family bucket list I started to concoct a way to get there: The Grand Canyon. (click for that trip/ itinerary)

 My second thought is: What do you have access to?
 Places that aren't close but extended through family or friends?
 Beware - this means you may also need to extend!

 I am going to share my itinerary and trip details for what ended up being the trip of a lifetime.
 We saw many things in a short time frame and for us it was perfect.
 I’m sharing my experience so that many other families can take advantage of the information that I learned along the way and during the planning process.
 Because I literally planned for two years.
 And the entire trip played out exactly as planned.
 Our Great Southwest trip was surely the biggest trip I'd ever put together, but I worked up to that.
 It wasn't our first adventure.